shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 ---
 title: Microsoft Monetize - Measurement of Video Viewability using VPAID Wrapper
-description: Learn our video viewability measurement technology, aligning with IAB guidelines.
-Achieve 50% in-view for 2 seconds with Xandr's VPAID-wrapped video ads.
-Our wrapper manages, tracks, and measures viewability. ms.date: 10/28/2023
+description: Check IAB standards for viewability.
+Aim for 50% in-view for 2s with VPAID-wrapped video ads.
+Use a wrapper to track and measure viewability. ms.date: 10/28/2023
 ---